Elijah-Dangerfield/Local-Search/README.md

 This project is an excercise from CSCI 4350: Introduciton to Artificial Intelligence.
 The goal of this project is to explore the performance in different methods of local search for problem solving.

-both algorithms tested were tasked to search for maxima in a randomly generated space using the Sum of Gaussians function both with the same random starting point.
+Both algorithms tested were tasked to search for maxima in a randomly generated space using the Sum of Gaussians function both with the same random starting point.
 Each algorithm was tested with every combination of
 N = {10 , 50 , 100, 1000 }
 D = { 1, 2, 3, 5}
 where N is the number of Gaussians (hills) and D is the dimension, for 100 runs each with a different random seed for a total of 3200 runs (1600 each).